pracks224/Interview_Prep/README.md

  #### How to Make a Kafka Cluster with 3 Brokers: Understand Replication Factor.

     - A Kafka cluster is a distributed system that consists of multiple Kafka brokers.
 Each broker is a server that runs Kafka to manage and store message       data.
+Each will unique broker Id.
     - The replication factor refers to the number of copies of each message that are stored in the Kafka cluster for fault tolerance.

     -  When a topic is created with a replication factor of N, Kafka ensures that there are N replicas of each message distributed across the brokers in         the cluster.
 This allows for high availability and fault tolerance, as well as scalability for handling large volumes of data.